 Bill Bryson was born in Des Moines, Iowa, in 1951.
 His bestselling books include The Road to Little Dribbling, Notes from a Small Island, A Walk in the Woods, One Summer and The Life and Times of the Thunderbolt Kid.
 In a national poll, Notes from a Small Island was voted the book that best represents Britain.
 His acclaimed work of popular science, A Short History of Nearly Everything, won the Aventis Prize and the Descartes Prize, and was the biggest selling non-fiction book of its decade in the UK.
 His new book The Body: A Guide for Occupants is an extraordinary exploration of the human body which will have you marvelling at the form you occupy.
 Bill Bryson was Chancellor of Durham University 2005¿2011.
 He is an Honorary Fellow of the Royal Society.
 He lives in England.

 popular social science biology human evolution medicine, stephen hawking ruby wax how to be human brain malcolm gladwell, skin the remarkable life monty lyman why we sleep matthew walker, anatomy histology embryology body disease, road to little dribbling sapiens yuval noah harari homo deus, BBC Radio 4 Book of the Week Baillie Gifford Royal Society Science Prize, What if?
-Randall Munroe Reaching down the rabbit hole Allan Ropper, short history of nearly everything notes from a small island, other minds peter godfrey smith richard dawkins the slefish gene Neil DeGrasse Tyson
+Randall Munroe Reaching down the rabbit hole Allan Ropper, virus prevention understanding immune system preventing flu coronavid, other minds peter godfrey smith richard dawkins the slefish gene Neil DeGrasse Tyson

 Hat dieses Buch Mojo?